D

 User test

-With the help of Rwanda Education Board and participating schools, we were able to gather students to try our software.
-We wanted to test if students could follow instructions, but more importantly, we wanted to know if this actually is an effective way of teaching.
+With the help of the Rwanda Education Board and participating schools, we were able to gather students to try our software.
+We wanted to test if students could follow the instructions, but more importantly, we wanted to know if this actually is an effective way of teaching.
 Below are our key findings.

 Teaching methods